 Lane Electric’s mission is to provide members with safe, reliable electric service – day and night.
 Despite our best efforts, severe weather and unusual circumstances can wreak havoc and cause a power outage that can last for hours or days.
 For more information, please review our Power Outage Tips.

-Members in the affected areas should have received a letter about these upcoming outages.
-We also plan to send reminder emails, text messages and make automated phone calls closer to the planned dates.
+Members in the affected areas should have received a call about this upcoming outages.
+We also plan to send a reminder call closer to the actual outage.
 Please call our office if you feel you need to update your contact information.

 For all members using medical equipment requiring electrical power, you will need to make provisions for these power outages.

-Lane Electric and BPA appreciates your patience and apologizes for any inconvenience these outages may cause.
+Lane Electric and BPA appreciate your patience and apologizes for any inconvenience these outages may cause.